Fred Trump: Federal civil rights lawsuit

 Minority applicants turned away from renting apartments complained to the New York City Commission on Human Rights and the Urban League, leading these groups to send test applicants to Trump-owned complexes in July 1972.
 They found that white people were offered apartments, while black people were generally turned away (by being told there were no vacancies); according to the superintendent of Beach Haven Apartments, this was at the direction of his boss.
 Both of the aforementioned advocacy organizations then raised the issue with the Justice Department.
 In October 1973, the Civil Rights Division of the U.S. Department of Justice (DoJ) filed a civil rights lawsuit against the Trump Organization (Fred Trump, chair, and Donald Trump, president) for infringing the Fair Housing Act of 1968.
 In response, Trump attorney Roy Cohn countersued for $100 million in damages, accusing the DoJ of false accusations.

-Some three dozen former Trump employees were interviewed by the Federal Bureau of Investigation (FBI).
-Some testified that they had no knowledge of any racial profiling practices, and that a small percentage of their apartments were rented to blacks or Puerto Ricans.
+The FBI interviewed about three dozen former Trump employees.
+Some testified that they had no knowledge of any racial profiling practices and that a small percentage of their apartments were rented to blacks or Puerto Ricans.
 A former doorman testified that his supervisor had instructed him to tell prospective black tenants that the rent was double its actual amount.
 Four landlords or rental agents confirmed that applications sent to the Trump organization's head office for approval were coded by the race of the applicant.
 One former employee testified that a code – which he believed was used throughout the Brooklyn branch of the company – referred to "low lifes" such as "blacks, Puerto Ricans, apparent drug users, or any other type of undesirable applicant", and nine times out of ten it meant the applicant was black; blacks were also falsely told there were no vacancies.
 A rental agent who had worked with the company for two weeks said that when he asked Fred Trump if he should rent to blacks, he was told that it was "absolutely against the law to discriminate", but after asking again, he was instructed "not to rent to blacks", and was further advised to: